derekwolpert/InvestChest/README.md

 ## Overview

-InvestChest was completed as apart of the Winter 2020 assessment for the New York Tech Talent Pipeline.
-The given instructions were to build a fullstack web-based stock profolio application where users can purchase stock based on values fetched from a third-party API.
+InvestChest was completed as a part of the Winter 2020 assessment for the New York Tech Talent Pipeline.
+The given instructions were to build a full-stack web-based stock portfolio application where users can purchase stock based on values fetched from a third-party API.
-The specifics of the functionality for the app (user registration/signin/purchase forms, portfolio and transaction page, etc.) were given ahead of time, but there was freedom select the technologies one viewed best fit for the task.
-There were also rough design and styling guidelines given with the instructions (including the wireframe mockups included below).
+The specifics of the functionality for the app (user registration, sign-in, purchase forms, portfolio and transaction page, etc.) were given ahead of time, as were rough design and styling guidelines (including the wireframe mockups included below).

 Technologies used include <b>MERN (MongoDB, Express.js, React, Node.js) stack, Redux, Webpack, SASS, CSS3, HTML5</b> and the third-party <b>IEX Cloud</b> finance API.